matt-antone/Scorer/README.md

 #### Troubleshooting

-- If you see import errors, ensure all imports use absolute paths (e.g., `from pi_app.screens...`)
+- If you see import errors, ensure all imports use absolute paths (e.g., `from pi_client.screens...`)
 - If you add new non-graphical tests, place them in `tests/non_graphical/`

 ### Graphical Tests (Kivy)